code-423n4/2023-12-revolutionprotocol/README.md

 Any issues or improvements on how we integrate with the out of scope contracts is in scope.

+## Main invariants
+*Describe the project's main invariants (properties that should NEVER EVER be broken).*

+Anything uploaded to the CultureIndex should be mintable by the VerbsToken contract and not disrupt the token functionality in any way.

 # Additional Context